 Rosette is President of the Women in Tourism Chamber.
 She is also a board member of the Women’s Chamber in Private Sector Federation and a board member of African Parks Network.
 She serves as a special advisor to the Secretary General of the United Nations World Tourism Organization (UNWTO) and sits on various boards in Africa.

-Susan Thrasher is the Client Fulfillment & Service Executive on the Global Wholesale Banking Technology & Operations team at Bank of America.
-She is responsible for the alignment of Fulfillment and Service processes globally, and also for Treasury Operations in EMEA, Canada, and Latin America.
-Under Thrasher’s leadership, the Bank’s U.S. Commercial and Corporate call centers have been awarded the prestigious J.D.
+Prior to leaving Bank of America, Susan Thrasher was the Client Fulfillment & Service Executive on the Global Wholesale Banking Technology & Operations team at Bank of America.
+She was responsible for the alignment of Fulfillment and Service processes globally, and also for Treasury Operations in EMEA, Canada, and Latin America.
+Under Thrasher’s leadership, the Bank’s U.S. Commercial and Corporate call centers were awarded the prestigious J.D.
 Power and Associates certification for “delivering an outstanding client experience” four years in a row.

 Previously, Susan was the Global Client Services Executive for Global Client Service & Operations, providing client service for Treasury and Credit products for the Americas.
 Prior to her role in Global Client Services Susan led Consumer Real Estate Fulfillment Direct First Mortgage, responsible for the underwriting and processing of $65 billion in first mortgage loans.

 Dr. Deqo Aden Mohamed